Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled quantum states: Density matrices and universal causal separability criterion in terms of configurations

 Remarkably, since any density matrix (16) can be represented in the form

-one can see that causal separability/entanglement criterion (or simply \textit{CS-criterion} in shortcut notations) of Eqs.(19,22) is \textit{straightforward} involving only four types of density matrix elements (i.e. ones from first four rows of Eq.(23) ) and, importantly, \textit{this novel CS- criterion does not require any explicit calculation of eigenvalues or any other complicated manipulations with matrix elements of arbitrary $ D^{N} $-dimensional density matrix of interest}.
+one can see that causal separability/entanglement criterion (or simply \textit{CS-criterion}) of Eqs.(19,22) is \textit{straightforward} involving only four types of density matrix elements (i.e. ones from the first four lines in the r.h.s. of Eq.(23) ) and, importantly, \textit{this novel CS- criterion does not require any explicit calculation of eigenvalues or any other complicated manipulations with matrix elements of arbitrary $ D^{N} $-dimensional density matrix of interest}.

-At this point, one clearly sees that Eqs.(19,22) together with Eqs.(14,15) represent a completely novel heuristic type of separability/entanglement criteria of causal nature (8,9) - called the \textit{CS - criterion} for arbitrary $ D^{N} $-dimensional density matrices from $ D^{\otimes N} $ Hilbert spaces describing initially prepared ensemble of $ N $ either separable or entangled , interacting or not with each other identical quantum subsystems, where each subsystem is defined in its own $ D $-dimensional Hilbert subspace.
+At this point, one clearly sees that Eqs.(19-22) together with Eqs.(14,15) represent a completely novel heuristic type of separability/entanglement criteria of causal nature (8,9) - called the \textit{CS - criterion} for arbitrary $ D^{N} $-dimensional density matrices from $ D^{\otimes N} $ Hilbert spaces describing initially prepared ensemble of $ N $ quantum subsystems being either separable or entangled, interacting or not with each other, where each subsystem is defined in its own $ D $-dimensional Hilbert subspace.

 General relations of Eqs.(8-10), Eqs.(14,15) together with new causal separability/entanglement criterion of Eqs.(17-22) all represent main findings of this paper and will be illustrated on several most important examples in what follows.